David Black (sculptor)

-David Black (born May 29, 1928) is an American sculptor known for his large scale public sculptures.
+David Black (May 29, 1928 – September 5, 2023) was an American sculptor known for both, his pioneering, avant-garde use of plastics and his monumental, aluminum, large scale public sculptures.

 Early life and artistic career

 David Black was born in 1928 on the island of Gloucester, Massachusetts, whose ocean seascape, rough granite shoreline and iconic white lighthouses, white oceanside hotels, white churches and ships were to dominate his work his entire career.
 He later revealed that a near death experience as a very young child where he was not expected to live after falling from a tree, was a driving force in his lifelong obsession with archaic, spiritual forms and architecture.

-He left Cape Ann in 1946 to study science at Wesleyan University.
+Black left Cape Ann in 1946 to study science at Wesleyan University.
 During the summers he returned to work as a lifeguard on Gloucester's Wingaersheek Beach where he met sculptor George Aarons, who had a studio in the sand dunes nearby.
 The experience made such an impression, that two years into college, he changed his major to art, embarking on a career as a sculptor.
 The summer of 1949 Black attended the Skowhegan School of Painting and Sculpture, which solidified his choice to pursue art.

 For the first 12 years, he made exclusively ceramic pottery and sculptures, winning the First Prize for Ceramics at the American Crafts Museum in New York in 1957.
 Later he received fellowships that took him to other countries and ancient cultures.
-A Fulbright fellowship grant in 1962 allowed him to live a year and a half in Florence, Italy, investigating ancient Etruscan art, making sculptures(in the former studio of Leonardo Da Vinci) and having them cast in bronze in nearby Pistoia.
+A Fulbright fellowship grant in 1962 allowed him to live a year and a half in Florence, Italy, investigating ancient Etruscan art, making sculptures(in the former studio of Leonardo da Vinci) and having them cast in bronze in nearby Pistoia.